ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/tracing-zipkin.md

 title: Distributed tracing with Zipkin
 ---

-In this tutorial, we'll configure Emissary-ingress to initiate a trace on some sample requests, and use Zipkin to visualize them.
+In this tutorial, we'll configure Emissary to initiate a trace on some sample requests, and use Zipkin to visualize them.

 ## Before you get started

-This tutorial assumes you have already followed Emissary-ingress [Getting Started](../../tutorials/getting-started) guide.
+This tutorial assumes you have already followed Emissary [Getting Started](../../tutorials/getting-started) guide.
 If you haven't done that already, you should do that now.

-After completing the Getting Started guide you will have a Kubernetes cluster running Emissary-ingress and the Quote service.
+After completing the Getting Started guide you will have a Kubernetes cluster running Emissary and the Quote service.
 Let's walk through adding tracing to this setup.

 ## 1. Deploy Zipkin

-In this tutorial, you will use a simple deployment of the open-source [Zipkin](https://github.com/openzipkin/zipkin/wiki) distributed tracing system to store and visualize Emissary-ingress-generated traces.
+In this tutorial, you will use a simple deployment of the open-source [Zipkin](https://github.com/openzipkin/zipkin/wiki) distributed tracing system to store and visualize Emissary-generated traces.
 The trace data will be stored in memory within the Zipkin container, and you will be able to explore the traces via the Zipkin web UI.

 First, add the following YAML to a file named `zipkin.yaml`.
 This configuration will create a Zipkin Deployment that uses the [openzipkin/zipkin](https://hub.docker.com/r/openzipkin/zipkin/) container image and also an associated Service.
-We will also include a `TracingService` that configures Emissary-ingress to use the Zipkin service (running on the default port of 9411) to provide tracing support.
+We will also include a `TracingService` that configures Emissary to use the Zipkin service (running on the default port of 9411) to provide tracing support.

 ```yaml
 ---